Lorgues: Politics and administration

 In December 2020 Lorgues was chosen to become a Petite Ville de Demain (Small Town of Tomorrow) in recognition of its efforts to improve the life of its inhabitants and that of the small communities surrounding the town with a commitment to a more ecological development.

 Demography

 Lorgues reached a population peak of 5,509 in the late 18th century, which it was not to pass again until the 1980s.
 It stayed fairly stable at over 4,000 for the next 90 years, only starting to decline at the end of the 19th century.
 As with many French towns, the population dropped considerably after the First World War to around 2,500, and grew only slowly after that.
-It was not until the mid-1960s, when the area became popular as a holiday and retirement destination, that the population began to grow, which it steadily did from the late 1960s to reach around 9,000 by 2018.
+It was not until the mid-1960s, when the area became popular as a holiday and retirement destination, that the population began to grow, which it steadily did from the late 1960s to reach around 9,000 in the 2010s.